Denis2054/Transformers-for-NLP-and-Computer-Vision-3rd-Edition/README.md

 ### Chat with this repository's GPT-4 Chatbot
 <a href="https://chat.openai.com/g/g-qV6bon6X7-transformers-for-nlp-cv-3rd-edition-repo-helper" target="_blank"> Chat with my custom GPT4 bot for this repository</a><img alt="Support" height="15" width="35"  src="https://media.tenor.com/ex_HDD_k5P8AAAAi/habbo-habbohotel.gif">.
 >   You can ask questions about this repository.
 You can also copy the code from the notebooks into my chat GPT and ask for explanations.
 >  *Limitations:* This is an experimental chatbot.
 It does not replace the explanations provided in the book.
+There may also be an OpenAI input token and dialog limit.
 But you can surely have some interesting educational interactions with my GPT-4 chatbot.